gopad/gopad-ruby/README.md

 **This project is under heavy development, it's not in a working state yet!**

-Where does this name come from or what does it mean?
-It's quite simple, it's one german word for transshipment, I thought it's a good match as it is related to containers and a harbor.

 This repository will provide a client SDK for Ruby.